FTX's Bankman-Fried charged by US for ‘scheme’ to defraud

 Bankman-Fried has fallen hard and fast from the top of the cryptocurrency industry he helped to evangelize.
 FTX filed for bankruptcy on Nov.
 11, when it ran out of money after the cryptocurrency equivalent of a bank run.

-Before the bankruptcy, he was considered by many in Washington and on Wall Street as a wunderkind of digital currencies, someone who could work with policymakers to bring more oversight and trust to the industry.
+Before the bankruptcy, he was considered by many in Washington and on Wall Street as a wunderkind of digital currencies, someone who could help take them mainstream, in part by working with policymakers to bring more oversight and trust to the industry.

 He was worth tens of billions of dollars — at least on paper — and was able to attract celebrities like Tom Brady or former politicians like Tony Blair and Bill Clinton to his conferences at luxury resorts in the Bahamas.
 He was the subject of fawning profiles in media, was considered a prominent advocate for a type of charitable giving known as “effective altruism,” and commanded millions of followers on Twitter.